 How is an option trade executed?

-When you make an options trade, you go through a brokerage firm, just as you do when you trade stocks.
-Whether you give the order over the phone or online, you’ll have to provide detailed information about the option you’re trading, including:
+When executing an options trade, you’ll work through a brokerage firm, similar to trading stocks.
+Whether you place your order online or by phone, you’ll need to provide specific details about the option, including:

 • The name or symbol of the option

-• Whether you are opening or closing a position
+• Whether you’re opening or closing a position

 • The expiration month

-• Whether you want a put or call
+• Whether you’re dealing with a put or a call

-• You are paying cash or using a margin account
+• Whether you’re paying with cash or using a margin account

-• Whether you want a limit order or market price
+• Whether you prefer a limit order or market price

 How to trade options?